Top 10 Most Helpful Things for Job-Seekers

-6. Cell Phones
+6. Cell Phones / Smart Phones

 We all tend to take cell phones for granted these days, and it’s so easy to forget how recent it is that we’ve become so dependent on them!
 All you have to do is watch reruns of popular TV sitcoms from just a few years ago on TV Land or Nick at Nite to be reminded of how relatively new they are.
-(Remember “Car Phones?”
+(Does anyone still remember “Car Phones?”
 How about Public Phone Booths?!)
 The pervasiveness of simple cell phones has totally changed the way business gets done in today’s fast-paced and mobile world.
 It really wasn’t that long ago that we were all tethered to our desk phones at work, or our home phones.
 If you got a call back from a prospect that you left a message for, and you happened to not be by your phone – you were out of luck!
 Now, our phones follow us everywhere … and it’s rare for a person who is expecting a call to miss it due to being away.
 And, of course, those people who are lucky (and affluent) enough to have a “smart phone” (iPhone, Droid, etc.) can combine all of the above mentioned things (#10 through #6) — literally half of this entire list — in one device held in the palm of their hands!
 It’s starting to look like Star Trek had it right!

 Losing your job is a huge problem … but losing your employer-related health insurance can be much worse.
 In fact, it can be a matter of life and death!
 In 1986, congress passed the “Consolidated Omnibus Budget Reconciliation Act” (COBRA) which entitles anyone who was involuntarily terminated from a job at a company with at least 20 employees or more to extend their company’s group Health Insurance Benefits for a period of up to 18 months.
 Of course, anyone using COBRA must pay the full cost of those benefits.
 Extending your former employer’s group health insurance coverage at full cost with COBRA can be prohibitively expensive for many people.
-However, in most cases that cost would be even higher if you tried to get the equivalent coverage with private health insurance — although with the advent of the new Affordable Care Act (a.k.a.
-“Obamacare”) that may or may not change.
+However, in most cases that cost would be even higher if you tried to get the equivalent coverage with private health insurance — although with the advent of the Affordable Care Act (a.k.a.
+“Obamacare”) that may or may not still be true for everyone.
 The jury is still out on that one!
 [For more detailed information on COBRA, go to this website from the Department of Labor: “FAQs for Employees About COBRA Continuation Health Coverage.”]

 4. Job-Seeker Networking Groups